pupil-labs/pupil-docs/src/invisible/explainers/glasses-and-companion-device.md

 :::

 ## Pupil Invisible Companion Device
-The Companion Device is a flagship Android smartphone.
+The Companion device is a flagship Android smartphone.
 It is a regular phone that is not customized or modified in any way.
 We support a small number of models, carefully selected and tested for maximum stability and performance.
 The Pupil Invisible Companion app is tuned to work with these particular models as we require full control over various low-level functions of the hardware.

 The models we currently support are OnePlus 6, OnePlus 8, and OnePlus 8T.

-If you want to replace or add an extra Companion Device you purchase it [directly from us](https://pupil-labs.com/products/invisible/accessories/) or from any other distributor.
+If you want to replace or add an extra Companion device you purchase it [directly from us](https://pupil-labs.com/products/invisible/accessories/) or from any other distributor.
 The companion app is free and can be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.invisiblecomp).

 :::danger
 Make sure to update the **Companion app** on a regular basis.
 However, be careful with updating the **Android** version.
 Some Android versions have issues with accessing USB devices, rendering them incompatible with Pupil Invisible.